chr15m/nostr-relay-research/XX.md

 #### Cryptographic Integrity

 Unlike BitTorrent DHT, this protocol benefits from Nostr's cryptographic signatures.
 All stored events are signed by their authors, preventing malicious nodes from forging relay list data.
-This eliminates the need for additional integrity mechanisms required in BitTorrent DHT.
+This eliminates the need for additional integrity mechanisms required by the BitTorrent DHT such as announce tokens.

 #### Eclipse Attacks